NZSA Overseas Aid SubCommittee (OAS)

 The OAS supports anaesthesia training and development in overseas countries, in particular our nearest Pacific neighbours.
 The OAS was formed at the 2010 ASM in Christchurch.

-The NZSA has provided considerable assistance to developing countries for many years, including: support for the Annual Refresher Course of the Pacific Society of Anaesthetists, assisting Pacific anaesthetists to attend overseas conferences, locum cover, and support for training and distribution of Lifeboxes in Vietnam.
-NZSA members have also been very active in the WFSA, and many others have made significant aid contributions as individuals or as part of small teams.
+The NZSA has provided assistance to developing countries for many years, including: support for the Annual Refresher Course of the Pacific Society of Anaesthetists, assisting Pacific anaesthetists to attend overseas conferences, locum cover, and support for training and distribution of Lifeboxes in Vietnam.
+NZSA members have also been very active in the WFSA, and many others have made aid contributions as individuals or as part of small teams.

 - Alan Goodey (Chair, Waikato)